onfido/onfido-sdk-ui/README.md

   }
   ```

   **Note:** If using a scalable font size unit like em/rem, the SDK's base font size is 16px.
-This is currently not customisable.
+This is currently not customizable.

   | Primary Button options               | Description                                            |
   | ------------------------------------ | ------------------------------------------------------ |